 As with your other energy charges, you will see the High Usage Charge split between Delivery and Generation charges.
 For Community Choice Aggregation (CCA) customers, the High Usage Charge will appear only under the Delivery charges.

-The image below provides an example of how the High Usage Charge will appear on your bill if you receive this charge.
+The image below provides an example of how the High Usage Charge will continue to appear on your bill through 2024.
+However, kilowatt per hour is set the same as Tier 2 as of June 1, 2023.
 As with your other energy charges, you will see the High Usage Charge split between Delivery and Generation charges.*

 *For Community Choice Aggregation (CCA) customers, the High Usage Charge will appear only under the Delivery charges.